r-ahmed2022/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Leaderboard
 -This project displays a to-do-list built using Webpack and JavaScript modules.
-The list allows the user to add or remove tasks from the display list and update the same in the local storage.
-It also allows the user to check using a checkbox icon and clear the checked items.
+The site allows the user to utitlize API to add or get scores of players.

 ## Built With